Internships and Traineeships

 My eleven months as trainee and part of the FSFE's international team, have been full with new things to learn, great people to meet, challenges to overcome and opportunities to grasp.
 There was never a boring day.
 I was involved in high-level legal and policy work as well as community building and awareness-raising activities.
 I was in the core preparation team of short and long-term campaigns.Olga Gkotsopoulou, Intern 2017

-FSFE is looking for smart, motivated interns to join our team.
-We offer
+FSFE is looking for smart, motivated interns and trainees to join our team.
+We offer:

 - A truly challenging and exciting time with a dynamic NGO working internationally